tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 ## In this workshop you will learn the following:

-1. Modify the DeepLens inference lambda function to upload cropped faces to S3
+1. Modify the DeepLens inference Lambda function to upload cropped faces to S3
-2. Deploy the inference lambda function and face detection model to DeepLens
+2. Deploy the inference Lambda function and face detection model to DeepLens
-3. Create a lambda function to trigger Rekognition to identify emotions
+3. Create a Lambda function to trigger Rekognition to identify emotions
 4. Create a DynamoDB table to store the recognized emotions
 5. Analyze using CloudWatch